MacDIYver8/plant-moisture-monitor/README.md

-# 🌱 ESP32 Plant Moisture Monitor
+# 🌱 ESP32 Plant Moisture Monitor - Under development

 An ESP32-based IoT solution for monitoring the soil moisture of your plant, with a live web dashboard and Telegram notifications when it gets too dry.